lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

   asian names), so if you have customized artist names in your metadata, it will be ignored.
   If the fetching is not enabled, the plugin will default to sending all artist names, separated by a comma.

+- **ISRCs**
+  ISRC stands for `International Standard Recording Code` and is a code uniquely identifying a specific recording.
+  There is not much to add here.
+Jellyfin does not store this code, so the only option is to ask MusicBrainz.
+  In some cases, there may be multiple ISRCs stored in MusicBrainz for a specific recording.
+In these cases, the plugin simply chooses the first one.

 ##### Use alternative event for recognizing listens

 The plugin can work in two distinct modes of listen recognition.